-The courses, training opportunities, and materials, as well as instructions, are intended for educational purposes.
+The courses, training opportunities, and materials, as well as for instructions, are intended for educational purposes.
 They are neither designed to give legal advice nor take the place of appropriate legal, professional, or medical consultation.
 As laws vary from State to State and from, Country/Providence to Country /Province, participants are advised to discuss any specific question(s) with the proper authority (ies).
 The purpose of this information is to equip learners to more fully understand the needs of individuals, and to be able to offer motivational, inspirational, and supportive information.

 Jesus Said: Woman give me something to DRINK?